tpenguinltg/cthulhu/README.md

 -------

 This game is a work in progress and new levels will be published.
-To get these new levels, run `git fetch` in your local repo and `git pull` in the last blank level you encountered.
+To get these new levels, run `git pull --rebase` in the last level you encountered.

 * * *